 This first power auction was considered a success, 15 times oversubscribed by generators, and resulting in the awarding of 15-year power purchase agreements to 11 solar and wind companies.
 The view among generators, financial players, and industry participants was that the auction was transparent and well conducted and set a very positive precedent for future competitive tenders in the Mexican electric market.

 CENACE is currently conducting a second power auction for long-term power purchase agreements that will soon be awarded.
 SENER and CENACE have yet to create and implement the capacity and clean energy markets, financial transmission rights and the clearinghouse that will allow other offtakers to participate in the power auctions as buyers.
 Furthermore, SENER is expected to soon release tenders for the development of electric transmission and distribution infrastructure, which is in need of significant investment in Mexico.
 The successful implementation of the Mexican energy legal framework has laid a solid foundation for private investment in the Mexican energy sector.

-Gabriel Salinas is a partner in Orrick, Herrington & Sutcliffe's Houston office.
-His practice focuses on the O&G, power and infrastructure sectors.
 Rodrigo Dominguez Sotomayor is a partner in the Houston office and serves as co-head of the firm's Latin America practice.
-Both are dual-licensed in the U.S. and Mexico
+He is dual-licensed in the U.S. and Mexico

 Reprinted with permission from the October 3, 2016 edition of the Texas Lawyer

 © 2016 ALM Media Properties, LLC.
 All rights reserved.
 Further duplication without permission is prohibited, contact 877-257-3382 or [email protected]